 We have nights where we all sleep in our sleeping bags in our finished basement, and we do the same thing during severe storms and hurricanes.
 We even have a small dome tent that we occasionally setup for them to sleep in.

-We live on the edge of a forest, they get all the unusual sounds of nature at night, but even if we lived in a city, this would be a valuable experience for them.
+We live on the edge of a forest, they get all the unusual sounds of nature at night, but even if we lived in a city, this would still be a valuable experience for them.

-Actually we sometimes will have a camp food meal, even if we aren’t hanging out in the back yard.
+Sometimes will have a camp food meal, even if we aren’t hanging out in the back yard.
 We’ll boil up some water and eat some Mountain House meals.
 I have them read me the amount of water we need, then talk me through instructions, guiding me on the preparation.

 Just between you and me, I already know how to make the Mountain House foods, but don’t tell my kids.
 Shhhhhhh!